• Skip to primary navigation

 Open Chrome Settings

-Site Settings Option in Chrome
+Site Settings Tab in Google Chrome

 5. On the pop-up, type the Address of the Website that you want to add and click on the ADD button.